mezaj9403/WHSTechNotes/journal.md

 I think it could possibly be a bad idea because people will lose the incentive to actually physically do work

 # September 30th 2025
-67 is from a song. people are taking it to higher levels
+67 is from a song. people are taking it to higher levels.

+# October 6th 2025
+If I were in charge, I would allow every game website as long as everyone's work was done and they had 100% nothing left to do.
+I think that would make people like school slightly more.
+Also, maybe allow chatbots like ChatGPT, Gemini, and Character.ai because character.ai can help with relationships(rarely, though).
+Of course, no sites like Tumblr, (The Hub), or any harmful websites or malware will be allowed.